pankrit9/AttentionSnatcher/server/blog.md

 # ---------------- # ---------------- # ---------------- # ----------------
 # CURRENT ISSUES / AGENDAS
 # ---------------- # ---------------- # ---------------- # ----------------
-- user.firstName lastName not working in client/src/scenes/navbar
-    - prolly coz haven't signed up on the server
-    - workaround : hard coded the first name and last name so the user functions might not work, till I resolve the sign up issue

 ### Additonal Functionalities/Improvements
 - Deploy the App